ppetrovtv/pine_script_docs/source/Public_Library.rst

 |Public_Library_tab|

-Copying a Script from Public to Personal Library
+Copying a script from Public to Personal Library
 ------------------------------------------------

 To copy a script choose one of two methods: